-Bordered by takamakas and bathed in a small closed lagoon, the white sand beach of Anse Sévère is one of the most accessible and appreciated of the island of La Digue.
+Bordered by takamakas and a shallow coral reef, Anse Sévère white-sanded beach is one of the most popular in La Digue.
 Located less than one kilometer north of the village of La Passe and the pier, it gives access to a famous snorkeling spot.
-Once on the outer side of the reef, you can see, over the sandbanks and corals, spotted rays and a myriad of tropical fish.
+Once on the outer side of the reef, you can see, over the sandbanks and corals, spotted rays, hawksbill sea turtles, and a myriad of tropical fish.

 Anse Sévère is located on the northern tip of La Digue, about 1 kilometer north of the pier, between the Domaine de l’Orangeraie and the Patatran Village Hotel.
 The bike is, as often in La Digue, the easiest and most pleasant way to reach the beach (10min.), but the distance can also be easily walked.

-The exploration area includes the shallow flats extending in front of the beach, but also the outer reef (beyond the area where the waves break).
-Keep in mind, however, that although it is relatively easy to pass on the other side of the reef (the height of the water allows), it is not advisable to do so if the waves are too high.
+The recommended snorkeling area includes the shallow flats extending in front of the beach, but also the outer reef, beyond the line where the waves break.
+Keep in mind, however, that although it is relatively easy to reach the outer reef, it is not advisable to do so if the sea conditions are not perfect.

-Close to the beach, the seabed is sandy (↕0.5m), then gradually cover corals as you move away from the shore.
-It is in the wave zone, about 50 meters from the edge that the bottoms are the richest (↕0.5-1 m): hard corals of the acropora type, particularly dense in places, proliferate there.
-They are a popular habitat for white-breasted fish-surgeons, bird-wreckers, and sergeant major-tailed scissors.
+Near the beach, the seabed is sandy (↕2ft/0.5m), and gets gradually covered with corals as you swim away from the shore.
+It is at the reef edge, about 50 meters from shore that the seabed is the most vibrant (↕2-4ft/0.5-1 m).
+The hard coral areas, in particular, are a popular habitat for lined surgeons, powder-blue tangs and schools of scissortail sergeants.

 Hawksbill sea turtles are sometimes seen at Anse Severe, but randomly.
 If you want to be sure to see turtles on the coasts of La Digue, head to Anse Patate (250m north of Anse Sévère) or Anse Caïman (4km east of Anse Sévère).
 Alternatively, book a snorkeling tour to Coco Island, which is one of the most popular snorkeling spots in Seychelles.